 From time to time the reader will find yourself moving around the campi and canals of today to the market life of yesteryear and falling in love with Venice.
 After all, one can never have enough Venice!

 Venice is the most visually seductive of all cities of the world.peter ackroyd

 If you’re a fan of non fiction, you must pick this historical book on Venice.
 It will be the first of many books on Venice that you will love.
-This is not a guide book but a bibliography of a city with illustrations and pictures.
-So you will find historical, geographical and cultural details all entwined together.
+This is not a guide book but a bibliography of a city with illustrations and pictures along with historical, geographical and cultural all entwined together.
 Have no expectation and simply go with the flow!
 Happy Reading!